instructure/apollo-link-deep-dedup/README.md

 There are three packages in the `packages/` folder:

-- `apollo-link-deep-dedup`: the core independant package of the implementation of `apollo-link-deep-dedup`
+- `apollo-link-deep-dedup`: the core independent package of the implementation of `apollo-link-deep-dedup`
 - `gql-client`: simple GraphQL test harness client for making GraphQL requests
 - `gql-server`: simple GraphQL test harness server for handling GraphQL requests